 - 1. You must be authorised in fencing to participate in any combat event.
-You need to be able to prove that you are authorised by presenting your current authorisation card or valid temporary paperwork. - 2.
+You need to be able to prove that you are authorised by presenting your current authorisation card or valid temporary paperwork.
+A picture or electronic copy is acceptable. - 2.
 To be authorised, you have to pass a verbal and practical combat test to show that you: - understand the rules; - understand the requirements for your protective equipment and weapons; and - can fight safely according to these rules. - 3.
-Until you are authorised, you can take part in practice sessions.
+If you are not authorised, you may only take part in practice sessions.
 This includes classes and practice combat to help you learn how to use all weapons. - 4.
 Before you fight, you must get your equipment and weapons inspected by a marshal to make sure it complies with these rules. - 5.
 You are not allowed to fence with impaired judgement, which includes: - being impaired by an injury such as a concussion; - being impaired by alcohol, prescription or over-the-counter medication, or illegal or controlled substances.

-If you are not fit to drive, you are not fit to fight!
+If you are too intoxicated or similarly impaired to drive, you are not fit to fight.